Hoarder

 .env¶

-You must create two secrets that will be used in your .env
+You must create two secrets that will be used in your .env file.
+Run this command (two times) to create a secret:

 openssl rand -base64 36